Veronica Bielik Puts Killer Curves On Display In Skin-Baring Swimsuit

 "Wow you look always great Stunning beauty," a third Instagram user chimed in.

-“Love that color on you keep being amazing,” added a third fan adding a heart-eye smiley face and red rose emoji.
+"Love that color on you keep being amazing," a fourth fan added, with a heart-eye smiley face and red rose emoji.

-Earlier this month, Veronica showcased her fit physique in a tiny floral bikini.
-The number featured tiny cups and skimpy bottoms.
+Earlier this month, Veronica showcased her fit physique in a tiny floral bikini that featured tiny cups and skimpy bottoms.
 She added a sheer sarong to give the outfit a feminine vibe.
 The camera captured her on a beach at Zaya Nurai Island, and much like her day in the Maldives, it appeared to be the perfect day to soak up some sun.